 Groups can pay the day of the program by check or cash.
 If a group needs an invoice, they can request an invoice seven days prior to the field trip.
 If a group does not pay the day of the event, they will be invoiced and required to pay within 30 days.

 There is no cost for parking.

 - Who do we make checks payable to?

 Please make all checks payable to the Indiana State Fair Commission.

 - What are the dates for programs?

 Programs are scheduled for 10 weeks in the fall and spring.
 The fall field trips run mid-September through mid-November.
 The spring field trips run mid-March through mid-May.

 - What standards are being taught or reinforced?

 All standards are listed on individual field trip pages.

-What is the average ratio of students to a chaperons?
+- What is the ratio of students to a chaperones?